Considering Breast Augmentation

 The Procedure

 The procedure involves the placement of breast implants—typically made of a silicone outer shell with a cohesive gel interior—either under the breast tissue or beneath the chest muscle to achieve the desired shape and size.
-Dr. Mistry works closely with each patient to select the most suitable implant type and size, considering their individual goals, body proportions, and existing breast tissue.
+Dr Mistry works closely with each patient to select the most suitable implant type and size, considering their individual goals, body proportions, and existing breast tissue.

 Possible Risks and Complications